claaslendt/thighE3/README.md

 We are looking forward to share our final approach, the validation results and methods in the near future.
 Stay tuned!

+Meanwhile, you can find a few impressions below.

 **Figure 1**.
 Example of stride segmentation for walking data.